 Penalty: For a first offence $500, for a subsequent offence $1 000.

-(4) In this section “branding device” means any device that is capable of being used with an ink or stain to produce on a carcase a brand or brands which describes or implies or purports to describe or imply the definition of the meat of the carcase.
+(4) In this section branding device means any device that is capable of being used with an ink or stain to produce on a carcase a brand or brands which describes or implies or purports to describe or imply the definition of the meat of the carcase.

 [Section 24F inserted by No. 32 of 1982 s.
 8.]